Cogzi-labs/CampaignCentral/README.md

 # Method 1: Using npm start (might cause issues in some environments)
 npm start

-# Method 2: Using our custom shell script (recommended for Linux/macOS)
+# Method 2: Using the simple production shell script (RECOMMENDED)
+./start-prod.sh

+# Alternative options:
+# For Linux/macOS with more detailed logging:
 ./start.sh

-# Method 3: Using our custom Node.js script (for Windows or Node-based environments)
+# For Windows or Node-based environments:
 node start.js
 ```